 Northwest Florida Forward is focused on economic vitality and growth in our Florida Panhandle.
+Their focus areas include enhancing talent, business vitality, infrastructure, entrepreneurship and innovation and quality of place.
 They incorporate a regional strategy to help transform their 13-county region, Wakulla County being one of them.
-Wakulla County School District (WCSB) mirrors their focus areas of establishing an employer-driven workforce and helping create a pipeline of well-prepared job ready employees.
-Over the next ten years, due in part to the approval of this project, we expect to see the median household income increase as well as connect skilled laborers to the market they are passionate about.
+Wakulla County School District (WCSB) in partnership with Wakulla Career Preparatory Academy (WCPA) mirrors each of these focus areas.
+The potential for a free education for an Associates of Arts (A.A.) degree while at the same time graduating from high school is establishing an employer-driven workforce and helping create a pipeline of well-prepared students.
+Over the next ten years, due in part to the approval of this project, we expect to see the median household income increase as well as connect students with an A.A the opportunity to continue on for a Bachelors of Arts/Science or potentially post-graduate work.
 The proposed project will be a stimulus for transformation in the following ways:

-- Construction of a modernized technical center to house multiple CTE programs-this will be sustainable without further request for funds due to student enrollment and success in the program.
-The structure and program will be new to our region to provide a ripple effect for workforce development and continued net new activity for Wakulla County. - Increase in pathways for students to access job-ready skills - Increase county graduation rate - Provide availability for residents beyond high school to receive industry certifications
+- Construction of a state of the art post-secondary building to provide a college going experience for all students receiving their A.A.
+This will be sustainable without further request for funds due to student enrollment and success in the program.
+The structure and program will be new to our region to provide a ripple effect for increase in median household income due to the families of the students incurring zero cost and an increase in students enrolling in post-secondary course work. - Increase in pathways for students to access college. - Increase county graduation rate for high school and A.A. - Provide availability for residents beyond high school to receive degrees